-The couple work organically in the vineyards, and have never used pesticides or herbicides.
+The couple work organically in the vineyards and have never used pesticides or herbicides.
 They aim to minimally disrupt the soils with a goal of striking a balance between controlling natural grass cover and preserving moisture in the soils.
-No plowing is done bewteen vine rows and the soil is worked just once a year between each individual vine.
-Grapes are hand-harvested, wines are fermented with native yeasts and minimal or no sulfur, and are bottled unfiltered to capture the intense fruit and garrigue aromas that the terroir has to offer.
+No plowing is done between vine rows and the soil is worked just once a year between each individual vine.
+Grapes are hand-harvested, wines are fermented with native yeasts and minimal or no sulfur and are bottled unfiltered to capture the intense fruit and garrigue aromas that the terroir has to offer.
 These are transporting wines, reminiscent of the herb-laden landscape of rosemary, thyme and sage.
-The fruity and crunchy "Chasseur des Brousses" is a go-to for a juicy mover, while the Terrasses de Larzac marries power and balance and achieves the rare and coveted descriptor of "rustic elegance".
+The fruity and crunchy "Chasseur des Brousses" is a go-to for a juicy mover, while the Terrasses du Larzac marries power and balance and achieves the rare and coveted descriptor of "rustic elegance".